 The Tandy version of this game comes on disk and will not run in a PCjr.
 It requires a joystick, has a title screen but looks, sounds and plays exactly like the PCjr. cartridge version.
 The title screen screenshot can be found here : http://www.mobygames.com/game/pc-booter/demon-attack/screenshots

 There was a PCjr. release of this game and Mastertonic re-released it later with 16-color 320x200 graphics support for Tandys.
-Unfortunately it's Tandy detection relied on the absence of a DMA controller, which was present in many models.
+Unfortunately it's Tandy detection relied on the absence of a DMA controller, which was present in most models.
 Additionally, the Retrograde Station image (Mastertronic) was broken for the PCjr. and machines with an 8088 or 8086 CPU.
 The DOS conversion has since been fixed to run on the PCjr., 8088/8086 machines and DMA-equipped Tandys.
 No 3-voice sound support.
 Screenshots of all three modes can be found here, with a caveat : http://www.mobygames.com/game/pc-booter/demons-forge/screenshots The caveat is that the CGA with RGB monitor should show red, not magenta, in the screenshots.
 The game has since been patched to work on DMA Tandys and the PCjr.

 Donald Duck's Playground